Vahvelainen/Portfolio/README.md

 Hello and welcome!

 This is source for Leevi's personal portfolio page.
-If you wonder how to build your own portfolio or other webpage, don't look here :)
+If you are wondering how to build your own portfolio or other webpage, don't look here :)

-The repositery was originally based on single page node express ap following this tutorial on youtube: https://youtu.be/6BozpmSjk-Y
+The repositery was originally based on single page node express app following this tutorial on youtube: https://youtu.be/6BozpmSjk-Y

 Furthermore, stack has grown with